DREAMERS OF THE DAY

 The hand-designed page at the beginning of the book adds a beautiful personal touch before the story even begins.
 It also hints at the recurring floral theme to the interior illustrations.

 The quote from TE Lawrence at the beginning helps connect the title to the story readers should expect, in more ways than one.
-It also seems very in-line with who I imagine Barnett is from the little I know about her.
+It also seems very in-line with who I imagine Barnett is from the little I know about him.

 The story is effervescent without being saccharine.
 It's bright and energized without feeling forced.